Sneak peeks!

 This last June, we were married.

-The Austin Java group, now bigger and even more amazing, still meets every Monday night for wine and writing.
+The Austin Java group, now bigger and even more amazing, still meets every week for wine and writing.
 Many of them flew to New York for our destination wedding.
 We held it in a bookstore, of course.
 Both Kurt and I do NaNoWriMo now.
 It’s something we always make time for.

 The expanded Austin Java group in New York at the wedding.